 Occasionally, the cave hosts a variety of concerts as well.

 Los Hervideros & El Lago Verde

-Caves, lava formation and spectacular waves.
-Just below Timanfaya Park by El Golfo lies a unique coastline with black rock formations, red hills and a eerie green lakes.
+Caves, lava formations and spectacular waves.
+Just below Timanfaya Park by El Golfo lies a unique coastline with black rock formations, red hills and eerie green lakes.
 This place is definitely worth a day trip.

-This is one of Lanzarotes highest volcanic islands located by the village of Montana Blanca.
+This is one of Lanzarote’s highest volcanic islands located by the village of Montana Blanca.
 There are several trails for trail running and hiking that lead from the village up the mountain.
-Certainly another amazing view point from which to enjoy Lanzarotes lunar landscape.
+Certainly, another amazing viewpoint from which to enjoy the Lanzarote lunar landscape.

 A long stretch of beach with golden sand and the majestic El Risco towering in the background.
 Our lessons take place in Famara every morning.
 Therefore, the beach invites kite surfers and bodyboarders as well as beach-goers, in search of sunbathes and scenery.

 In the south of the island, not far from Playa Blanca, lies one of the most popular beaches, Playa de Papagayo.
 The beach offers emerald green water and a stunning sand and mountain backdrop.